-The fair value of derivative assets and derivative liabilities as of June 30, 2016 was \$504 and \$23, respectively, which was recorded at net amount in other accounts receivable and prepaid expenses in the consolidated balance sheets (see Note 13).
+The fair value of derivative assets and derivative liabilities as of June 30, 2016 was \$504 and \$23, respectively, which was recorded at net amount in other accounts receivable and prepaid expenses in the consolidated balance sheets.

 y.
 Comprehensive income (loss):